msc94/coding_assistant/README.md

 ## Acknowledgements

 - Thanks to all contributors who have helped shape Coding Assistant
-- Special thanks to the developers of ripgrep, mypy, and pytest for their excellent tools
+- Special thanks to the developers of ripgrep, langchain, rich, and pytest for their excellent tools